-Iowa is one of only two states – alongside Kentucky – to impose permanent disenfranchisement for all people with felony convictions, unless the government approves individual rights restoration.
+Iowa is the only state to impose permanent disenfranchisement for all people with felony convictions, unless the government approves individual rights restoration.
 On June 30, 2016, the Iowa Supreme Court upheld the state’s disenfranchisement law in a 4-3 split decision in a case called Griffin v.
 Pate.

-The only way to regain the right to vote is by applying to the Office of the Governor.
-Under Iowa’s constitution, the Governor has the discretion to restore voting rights or not.
+Right now, the only way to regain the right to vote is by applying to the Office of the Governor.
+Under Iowa’s constitution, the Governor has the discretion to restore voting rights.
 A state-maintained webpage with information regarding Iowa’s rights restoration process can be accessed here.

 For the six years between 2005 and 2011, under a policy established through an executive order, Iowa did not permanently disenfranchise its citizens and instead restored voting rights to people who had completed their sentences.
 In 2011, Gov. Terry Branstad reversed that progress, returning the state to its status as a national outlier on disenfranchisement.

 - In December 2019, the Iowa Department of Corrections implemented a new system meant to simplify the rights restoration application process for people with criminal convictions in their past.
 The new system auto-completes 12 out of the 14 questions on the voting rights restoration application, and correctional officers now work with each individual being released from prison to complete the remaining questions.
 In January 2020, Gov. Reynolds then processed hundreds of voting rights restoration application forms in time for the state’s presidential caucuses.

 - In April 2016, Gov. Branstad announced a simplification to the rights restoration application form.
 However, the state’s rights restoration process remains one of the most onerous in the country with only 17 applications in 2015.